coreui/coreui-pro/README.md

 ## Documentation

-The documentation for the CoreUI Free Bootstrap Admin Template is hosted at our website [CoreUI](https://coreui.io/)
+The documentation for the CoreUI & CoreUI PRO is hosted at our website [CoreUI](https://coreui.io/)

 ## Contributing

-Please read through our [contributing guidelines](https://github.com/coreui/coreui/blob/master/CONTRIBUTING.md).
+Please read through our [contributing guidelines](https://github.com/coreui/coreui-pro/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

-Editor preferences are available in the [editor config](https://github.com/coreui/coreui/blob/master/.editorconfig) for easy use in common text editors.
+Editor preferences are available in the [editor config](https://github.com/coreui/coreui-pro/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, CoreUI Free Admin Template is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility,CoreUI Free Admin Template is maintained under [the Semantic Versioning guidelines](http://semver.org/).

-See [the Releases section of our project](https://github.com/coreui/coreui/releases) for changelogs for each release version.
+See [the Releases section of our project](https://github.com/coreui/coreui-pro/releases) for changelogs for each release version.

 ## Creators